krausoft/comment-parser-builder/README.md

 To recognize lines with tags, these criteria must be met:

 - Start-Tag must be the first non-white character at the line
-- End-Tag must be the first non-white character at the line
+- End-Tag must be the last non-white character at the line
 - Section Tag pair can be surrounded only by white chars

 ```js